How to Use Chainguard Security Advisories

 Prerequisites

 You don’t need any special access or software to explore Chainguard’s Security Advisories.
-However, this guide includes a few examples that use specific software tools in order to outline a practical example of how one might navigate and use the Security Advisories.
+However, this guide includes a few examples that use specific software tools in order to outline a practical example of how one might navigate and use these Security Advisories.

 To follow along with these examples, you’ll need the following tools installed.